bradserbuddy/Buddy-Android-SDK/README.md

         }
     });

-#### Downloading A File
+#### Download A File

-Our file example uses pictures.
+Our download example uses pictures.
 To download a picture specify BuddyFile as the operation type:

     // Calling GET on "/pictures/{id}/file" returns a 302 response with a redirect URL that needs to be handled by your app Buddy.get(String.format("/pictures/%f/file", pictureId), null, new BuddyCallback<BuddyFile>(BuddyFile.class) {